webtorrent/webtorrent/docs/get-started.md

 })
 ```

-This supports video, audio, images, PDFs, Markdown, [and more][append-to], right
+This supports video, audio, images, PDFs, Markdown, [and more][render-media], right
 out of the box.
 There are additional ways to access file content directly, including
 as a node-style stream, Buffer, or Blob URL.